jcornaz/autorel/README.md

 # Tag prefix. 'v' by default.
 tag_prefix: v

+commit:

+  # Commit message to use case there is something to commit (see bellow).
+  # All occurrences of `{version}` will be replaced by the version being released.
+  # The following message is the default.
+  message: "chore: release {version}"

+  # List of files to commit after the `prepare` hook has run.
+  # If after committing these files the directory is still dirty, the release process will fail.
+  # By default it commits the 'CHANGELOG.md' file if the changelog generation is enabled.
+  # If the changelog generation is disabled, it doesn't commit anything by default.
+  files:
+    - CHANGELOG.md

 # Github repository on which release should be created.
 Empty by default (resulting in no github release being created)
 github_repo: jcornaz/autorel